Yanzhe2788/travel_Management_System/README.md

 - Save your trip to the database

 ### 🛠 Admin Side (admin.php)
+- Basic secure with a password log-in page
 - View up to 40 most recent trip selections
 - Display includes:
   - Username